SBA Loans for Startups: The Essential Guide

 Multiple organizations offer small business grants.
 The federal government runs several grant programs, some of which you can access through the SBA.

-You could also look into your state and local government for business grant opportunities.
-Some government agencies provide grants for businesses that will promote job growth and increase the tax base in their areas.
+You can also explore opportunities for business grants through your state and local governments.
+Some government agencies offer grants to businesses that promote job growth and increase the tax base in their respective areas.

 Outside of government, some private foundations offer business grants.
 You might also be able to find other businesses that provide grants to support entrepreneurship.